-Mindfulness meditation originates from the Buddhist traditions, whereas, transcendental meditation (popularly referred to as TM ) stems from the Vedic tradition, and was widely popularized in 1950s by Maharishi Mahesh Yogi.
-Superficially these two techniques appear to be very similar, but in fact they are quite different.
+Mindfulness meditation originates from the Buddhist traditions, whereas, transcendental meditation (popularly referred to as TM ) stems from the Vedic tradition, and was widely popularized in the 1950s by Maharishi Mahesh Yogi.
+Superficially these two techniques appear to be very similar, but they are quite different when you go deep.

 The practice of mindfulness meditation focuses on bringing your awareness to the present moment.
 It allows you to observe your thoughts, feelings, and emotions without any judgment.

 Transcendental meditation, on the other hand, allows you to go beyond those thoughts, feelings, and emotions and reach a stage where the mind sits in complete silence.

 As these two practices are becoming popular across the globe, people are getting more and more confused as to which meditation practice they should start with.

 They generally ask questions like, “Which meditation is easy to get started with?
 Will TM be more effective in curing anxiety and depression than mindfulness meditation?
 Which meditation is best for relaxation and helps relieve stress, or cures chronic insomnia?”

-Let’s go deep into the subject in try to understand how these two techniques work.
+Let’s go deep into the subject to try to understand how these two techniques work.

 What is Mindfulness Meditation?

 Buddhism says that we continue to suffer till we don’t learn to see things as they are.
 Mindfulness meditation is one such practice through which this can be achieved.

-We get so much caught up in our thoughts and feelings that we start judging them, and based on that judgment we create our self image.
-Needless to say, but most of these thoughts and feelings are negative, at least for the most of us.
+We get so much caught up in our thoughts and feelings that we start judging them, and based on that judgment we create our self-image.
+Needless to say, but most of these thoughts and feelings are negative, at least for most of us.

 So the first step in mindfulness is to make an attempt to be more conscious of what your mind is thinking, without invoking any reaction or judgment.

 This should be done in a very kind and compassionate manner.
 Trying to fight with your mind, forcing it to concentrate, and trying to block negative thoughts will be counterproductive.